-Dillo Day is one of the most exciting days of the year at Northwestern.
+Dillo Day is one of the most exciting days of the year at Northwestern!
+(For more event information, visit Mayfest's Dillo Day web page).
 It is also a time when students can get into difficulty if they are not being safe or being aware of the rules.
-Please read on for information on how to be safe, stay out of trouble and have fun on Dillo Day!!!

 - Underage Drinking - It is illegal for anyone under the age of 21 to purchase or drink alcohol.
 It is an additional offense to furnish a fake ID in order to purchase alcohol.
 Please remember that these violations have serious consequences with the University and the City of Evanston.
 Alcohol citations carry a minimum fee of $500 in Evanston.

-- Open Container - Evanston laws strictly prohibit the possession of open containers of alcohol in public ways, including sidewalks, streets and parks.
+- Open Container of alcohol in the public way (sidewalks, streets and parks) is prohibited by Evanston law.
 If a guest with an open container of alcohol steps onto a sidewalk or street, the Police can use that offense as reasonable cause to search your gathering, possibly resulting in additional tickets for you and your guests.
 Make every effort to keep your guests on your property and out of trouble.

-- Disturbing The Peace - Loud noise coming from your property can result in a citation, which includes having amplified sound.
-If you have large speakers outdoors, the Police can cite you even without a neighbor complaint.
+- Disturbing The Peace can result in a citation, which includes having amplified sound.
 Noise is enforced especially after 11pm.

 - Cleaning Up Trash - You are expected to have all trash cleaned up by 10am the next morning.
 Violations can result in citations from the City.

-Visit the student conduct site for more information about conduct expectations on Dillo Day.
+- Review the student conduct site for expectations on Dillo Day.